What Rights Do Fathers in the Military Have During a Divorce in San Antonio, TX?

 The “10/10 rule” in military divorce refers to a guideline that affects the division of military retirement benefits as part of a divorce settlement.
 To be more specific, this rule is related to the distribution of a service member’s retired pay to their former spouse, and it applies when the marriage and the military service overlap to a certain extent.

-Split custody in the military refers to a child custody arrangement where each parent, often due to military service requirements, is granted primary physical custody of different children from the same family.
-This arrangement is determined through the family court system, taking into consideration the best interests of the children involved and the military parent’s deployment and relocation obligations.
+Split custody in the military refers to a child custody arrangement where military service often requires each parent to have primary physical custody of different children from the same family.
+The family court system determines this arrangement while considering the best interests of the children involved along with the military parent’s deployment and relocation obligations.

 Going through a military divorce in San Antonio, TX, can be overwhelming, but you don’t have to face it alone.
 Seeking legal assistance from an attorney who understands military divorce is crucial to protect your rights and interests.